Cheapest long haul destinations

 Cheapest long haul flights

 However, it’s often cheaper to buy a flights-and-hotel package from a tour operator.
-Companies like Tropical Sky and Hayes & Jarvis offer great value on long-haul holidays, sometimes with saving of up to 40% or even 50% on late deals.
+Some companies offer great value on long-haul holidays, sometimes with saving of up to 40% or even 50% on late deals.
 You can find these by subscribing to our free weekly deals newsletter.

 What about the other costs?